CPFL/ros2_b2b/README.md

 ## Steps

-※Requires a bagfile that contains the input topics of the nodes to be evaluated in advance.
+※Requires a bagfile that contains the input topics of the nodes to be evaluated in advance.<br>
 ※The config.yaml file should contain information about the nodes to be evaluated.

 1.First, run python3 rosbag_test_generator.py on hardware A.<br>